ericbrooke/setup_ruby_rails/README.md

 ssh -T git@github.com
 ```
 ##A - Setup up connection with github with a new account

+Why do I need it?
+So your computer can talk to Github and push/pull code.

 If this is a new computer you will need to create a SSH key.
 These are the github [instructions](https://help.github.com/articles/generating-ssh-keys/)